patroni/patroni/docs/replica_bootstrap.rst

 * cascade replicas, that are replicating from standby leader.

-Standby leader holds and updates a leader lock in DCS, and if it will disappear, cascade replicas will perform an election to choose another standby leader.
+Standby leader holds and updates a leader lock in DCS.
+If the leader lock expires, cascade replicas will perform an election to choose another leader from the standbys.
 For the sake of flexibility, you can specify different methods of creating a replica and recovery WAL records when a cluster is in the "standby mode", and after it was detached to function as a normal cluster.

 To configure such cluster you need to specify the section ``standby_cluster`` in a patroni configuration: